chrisgleitze/full-vim-experience/README.md

 Once you're used to coding with Vim, coding without Vim will feel like editing code in Word (yes, the Windows program).
 Coding with Vim feels like working on code with an editor that is specifically tailored to navigating and editing code efficiently, or any text for that matter.
 A legendary Vim book is called "Practical Vim: Edit Text at the Speed of Thought" by Drew Neil.
 The title hits the nail on the head: You can do with your text whatever comes to mind lightning fast.

-Examples: efficient multi-line editing, quick navigation of complex codebases
+Examples: efficient multi-line editing, quick navigation of big codebases

 # Distro or building your own config?